aphecetche/hugo-aphecetche/content/page/saf3-usermanual.md

 ---
-layout: default
+type: page
 title: SAF3 quick-start documentation
+url: saf3-usermanual
 aliases:
  - /saf/saf3
+#description: User manual of the Subatech Analysis Facility
 ---

-## Connecting to SAF3
+# Connecting to SAF3

 You need to use GSISSH to connect to nansafmaster3, i.e. you will connect using your grid certificate.